 First, a special educator deduction allows kindergarten through grade 12 teachers to deduct up to $250 of what they pay for books, supplies, equipment, and other materials used in the classroom.
-This deduction began in 2005 and has been extended through the end of 2013, at which point it expires and will not be available in 2014.
+This deduction began in 2005 on a year-by-year basis.
+It now is permanent and will be indexed to inflation after 2016.

 This is a particularly valuable deduction because it is an "above the line deduction"--that is, it is an adjustment to your gross income not an itemized deduction.
 This means you don't have to itemize your deductions to take it.

 If you and your spouse are filing jointly and both of you were eligible educators, the maximum deduction is $500.
 However, neither spouse can deduct more than $250 of his or her qualified expenses.
 If you have more than $250 in educator expenses or you don't qualify for the educator deduction, you may still be able to deduct part of your unreimbursed expenses for school supplies as an unreimbursed employee expense.